EPCCed/intro_to_cp2k/day1/README.md

 * [The CP2K Github page](https://github.com/cp2k/cp2k)
 * [CP2K ARCHER2 documentation](https://docs.archer2.ac.uk/research-software/cp2k/cp2k/)

+While we will give a brief overview of all of these methods, in this course, we will mainly focus on using CP2K for running DFT simulations.
 DFT in CP2K is based on the Quickstep method, this is the part of CP2K devoted to solving the electronic structure problem in order to calculate the forces on  atoms.

-At the core of Quickstep, a self-consistant field (SCF) calculation is performed in order to find the ground state energy of the system.
+At the core of Quickstep, a self-consistent field (SCF) calculation is performed in order to find the ground state energy of the system.
 This involves performing a number of steps where at each step the potential is calculated from the electronic density and then this is used to construct a new electron density by solving the KS equations (this density is then used in the next SCF step).
-The SCF converges when the required tolarence for self-consistency is met.
+The SCF converges when the required tolerance for self-consistency is met.
 The electronic state found at the end of a converged SCF calculation represents the best prediction of the employed method for the electronic ground state energy minimum.